skyrmionz/agentforceChatLwc/README.md

 ## Looking Forward
 - Planning on adding multi-modal image text extraction capabilities to Agent next

-## Looking Forward
-- Planning on adding multi-modal image text extraction capabilities to Agent next
+- Going to make this a deployable LWC

 ## License